 Aka Shino Green Tea Cup by Suzuki Tomio

-This inspired green tea cup by Suzuki Tomio has a base of aka (red) shino with white feldspar drip details.
-To produce the deep reds, Suzuki adds an iron-rich coloring agent, called onita in Japanese, which is found in certain riverbeds in Japan - a technique that has been used on shino wares for over 450 years.
-In an unconventional spin, the base glaze was wiped away in vertical lines, creating troughs of citrus skin between smoother plots of rust red and snowy white.
+This inspired green tea cup by Suzuki Tomio is done in aka (red) shino with twisting white feldspar drip details.
+In an unconventional spin, the base glaze was wiped away in horizontal lines, creating troughs of citrus skin between smoother plots of rust red and snowy white.

 For hot or cold green tea or iced tea.

 Suzuki Tomio's shino pottery is held in private collections around the world and, in 2011, was acquired by the Philadelphia Museum of Art for display in their East Asian Art collection.

 View Suzuki Tomio's Profile | View all works by this artist.